unibaseio/aip-agent/examples/aip_personal_agents/api.md

 ```

 - **Error Cases**:
+  - If invalid sort_by parameter: 400 error with "Invalid sort_by parameter.
+Must be 'name' or 'score'"
   - If server error occurs: 500 error with error message

 ### 2. Get Complete User Info